SteffenBauer/elixir-gtksourceview/README.md

 Versions for older Elixir releases can be found in `old_versions`

 Have also a look at [elixir-ctags](https://github.com/mmorearty/elixir-ctags) to further enhance your gedit experience when writing Elixir code.

+## Please note:
+I reorganized the language definition file in order to include an experimental setup.
+It should now highlight ExUnit language elements only in the according context of elixir unit testing files.
+Please submit an issue report should you encounter any problems.

 ### License